devops329/devops/instruction/deliverable10LoadTesting/deliverable10LoadTesting.md

-# Deliverable 11: Perform Service Load Testing on JWT Pizza
+# Deliverable ⓾ Load testing: JWT Pizza Service

 Now that you have learned to perform simple load tests with k6, it's time to load test a more typical use of your pizza application.
 In this deliverable, you will load test the process of a new user registering and ordering pizzas.